SamiLhll/macrosyntR/README.md

 ### load MBH table into R :

-The first step is to load the mutual best hit table (created with the [generate_MBH_table](https://github.com/SamiLhll/GenomicUtils/blob/a8803782f64c7ff31f0723d9e11f8f7d1a57e907/MacroSynteny/Generate_blastp_MBH) bashscript) along with the genomic coordinates of the genes coding for the proteins on their respective species in BED format.
+The first step is to load the mutual best hit table (that will have been created with the [generate_MBH_table](https://github.com/SamiLhll/GenomicUtils/blob/a8803782f64c7ff31f0723d9e11f8f7d1a57e907/MacroSynteny/Generate_blastp_MBH) bashscript) along with the genomic coordinates of the genes coding for the proteins on their respective species in BED format.

 ```{r}